-Trying new exercise options is fun and I love being a random at different clubs / studios or programs.
+Trying new exercise options is fun and I love being random at different clubs/studios or programs.
 But the most important thing for me is to avoid injury.
-Injury means I have to stop or slow down my exercise and add unwanted expense to my budget.
+Injury means I have to stop or slow down my exercise and add the unwanted expense to my budget.

 I am sure you feel the same way!

-So with using these 3 simple strategies, you can participate regardless of who your trainer is or the exercise option.
+So by using these 3 simple strategies, you can participate regardless of who your trainer is or the exercise option.

 Sometimes my blogs really speak to people and I LOVE receiving messages.

 I received this text message from a client who I have not seen for MANY years… I asked her if it was ok to share, because I think the message to modify exercises for you (regardless of what other people are doing) is just so important.
 And judging from the amount of reads and shares of this particular blog… there are others that feel the same way!